 It is on an ongoing basis carried out reviews of our efforts to implement existing sustainability and ESG-related regulatory requirements as well as preparedness for forthcoming developments in this area.
-We are paying close attention to regulatory developments in the EU, including the Taxonomy regulation (Viking Supply Ships is currently below threshold for reporting requirement) and the Emissions Trading System.
+We are paying close attention to regulatory developments in the EU, including the Taxonomy regulation and the Emissions Trading System.
 As we continue to strengthen our ESG management and implementation, we will also take steps to prepare for forthcoming reporting requirements under the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standards.